../../../175pxls.gif (78 bytes)

 (WT/DS70/AB/R)

 In our view, this new argument raised by Brazil is beyond the scope of appellate review.
-Article 17.6 of the DSU provides that “[a]n appeal shall be limited to issues of law covered in the panel report and legal interpretations developed by the panel.”
+Article 17.6 of the DSU provides that “[a]n appeal shall be limited to issues of law covered in the Panel Report and legal interpretations developed by the Panel.”
 In principle, new arguments are not per se excluded from the scope of appellate review, simply because they are new.
 However, for us to rule on Brazil’s new argument, we would have to solicit, receive and review new facts that were not before the Panel, and were not considered by it.
 In our view, Article 17.6 of the DSU manifestly precludes us from engaging in any such enterprise. …

 S.3.1.5 US — FSC, para.
 103